microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

     * Make a call to the joke api and return a random joke

-> **_NOTE:_** Here's example where you need to use you own knowledge and judgement to validate that Copilot follows best practices.
-Just because Copilot might mimic what many developers do, doesn't always mean it's the correct way.
-You might be extra specific in your prompt to let Copilot know what's best practices. _Hint: Pay attention to HttpClient._
+> **_NOTE:_** Here's example where you might need to use you own knowledge and judgement to validate that Copilot follows best practices.
+Just because Copilot mimic what many developers do, doesn't always mean it's the correct way.
+You might need to be extra specific in your prompt to let Copilot know what's best practices.
+_Hint: Pay attention to HttpClient._

 - **/moviesbydirector**: